szczyglis-dev/py-gpt/docs/source/modes.rst

 Memory
 ^^^^^^

 The user-facing primary agent or orchestrator keeps hidden conversation history across turns in the current conversation/preset.
 This history is subject to the normal PyGPT/model token-window policy.
-Worker memory is runtime-local and can be retained when the same worker is reused during a workflow.
+For completed Chat with Agents turns, the ``Restore full workflow history on next request`` setting determines whether later requests receive the full persisted workflow or only the final response.
+Worker memory inside the active workflow is runtime-local and can be retained when the same worker is reused during that workflow.

 Worker lifecycle by mode
 ^^^^^^^^^^^^^^^^^^^^^^^^